 McGorry is an avid traveler, climber, and skeptic.

-Ugaso (aka USA) is an evolving, politically savvy newcomer to the crew.
-She embeds a dark sense of humor in her surrealist, carefully worked canvases, with an extensive background in economics, public policy, mathematics, and web development and coding.
-Ugaso currently resides and works in SF/Oakland, CA.
+Ugaso (aka USA) is an evolving, politically savvy, multi-talented artist.
+She embeds a dark sense of humor in her surrealist, carefully worked canvases, and pulls from an extensive background in economics, public policy, mathematics, web development and coding.
+Ugaso currently resides and works in SF/Oakland.

 Goat Henke is a prolific illustrator, fine artist and event promoter.
 His button & merch brand Sik Pin has been the go-to vendor in the Twin Cities punk/metal scene, with clients across the US.
 Goat carves out a niche for himself with vibrant colors, twisted characters and a sense of manic urgency in his work.